mark-hobbs/mark-hobbs.github.io/_posts/2025-01-20-latent-space.md

 draft: True
 ---

+Defining an effective parametrisation is arguably the central challenge in design optimisation.
+The difficulty lies in mapping a high-dimensional geometry onto a low-dimensional design space without constraining the representation so tightly that the true optimum design becomes unreachable.

+Relating the shape of a car to that of an aeroplane illustrates the problem.
+A parametrisation rich enough to permit smooth interpolation between such disparate geometries is far beyond what can be specified manually.
+Recent advances in machine learning instead allow such design spaces to be learned implicitly, rather than prescribed explicitly.

-This post introduces the concept of a latent space and highlights its utility in design problems through an optimisation example.
-A latent space is a low-dimensional representation of high-dimensional data, where similar items are positioned close together.
-Recent advances such as variational autoencoders (VAEs) and diffusion models have enabled the learning of very expressive low-dimensional representations of complex design spaces.
-By shifting optimisation to the latent space, as opposed to optimising the high-dimensional design representation, optimal designs can be identified much more efficiently.
+This post introduces the concept of a *latent space* and demonstrates its utility in design optimisation through a worked example.
+A latent space embeds high-dimensional data into a low-dimensional space in which similar objects are positioned close together.
+Recent advances such as variational autoencoders (VAEs) and diffusion models have enabled the learning of very expressive latent spaces.
+By shifting design optimisation to the latent space, as opposed to optimising the high-dimensional design representation directly, optimal designs can be identified far more efficiently.

+**Highlights**

+- Defining an effective parametrisation is arguably the central challenge in design optimisation.
-- A latent space is an abstract low-dimensional representation of a high-dimensional space...
+- A latent space is an abstract low-dimensional representation of a high-dimensional space
 - Items that resemble each other are located close to one another in the latent space
-- The aim of this post is to demonstrate how the concept of a latent space can be utilised in design problems.
 - Recent advances such as variational autoencoders (VAEs) and diffusion models have enabled the learning of very expressive low-dimensional representations of complex design spaces.
 - By shifting optimisation to the latent space, as opposed to optimising the high-dimensional design representation, optimal designs can be identified much more efficiently.

-- Parametrising the design problem is perhaps the most challenging problem...
+**Aims**

+- The aim of this post is to demonstrate how the concept of a latent space can be utilised in design problems.

 [mark-hobbs/vae](https://github.com/mark-hobbs/vae/tree/main)